Raquel Ferreira

-Raquel Ferreira is a baseball executive who is an executive vice president and assistant general manager for the Boston Red Sox of Major League Baseball (MLB).
+Raquel Ferreira is an American baseball executive who is an executive vice president and assistant general manager for the Boston Red Sox of Major League Baseball (MLB).
 In 2014, she became the third female vice-president of baseball operations in MLB history.

 Baseball career

 Ferreira was first hired by the Boston Red Sox in 1999 as an administrative assistant by Kent Qualls.
 In 2003, she was promoted to Director of Minor League Administration by then general manager Theo Epstein.
 In 2004, she played a key role in the team's rookie development program.

 In late 2014, Ferreira was promoted to Vice President of Baseball Administration, making her the third female vice-president of baseball operations in MLB history, joining Jean Afterman and Kim Ng, who have had assistant general manager roles with the New York Yankees and Los Angeles Dodgers, respectively.

 Ferreira has led large player signings for the Red Sox, such as the six-year, $120 million contract extension for Xander Bogaerts in April 2019.

 In September 2019, Ferreira became part of the interim leadership team—along with assistant general managers Brian O'Halloran, Eddie Romero, and Zack Scott—to oversee the Red Sox baseball operations department after the departure of general manager Dave Dombrowski.
 Along with additional responsibilities, she became the highest ranking woman in MLB operations and a rare female in charge of an MLB team during the regular season.
 In December 2019, the Red Sox and Ferreira agreed to a multi-year contract, under which her title is Executive Vice President / Assistant General Manager.

 During her tenure with the Red Sox, the team has won four World Series championships.